teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 ### Details:
 * This field is used to pad unused fields for systems that are unable to write variable length records.
 This padding will lengthen all segments to 150 characters.
-Padding can be replaced with a newline character for those systems that can write variable length records.
-The newline character will mark the true End-of-Record.
-Variable length records are preferred by LIBRS because of the space savings they allow.
+Previously there may have been some confusion about whether to use a New Line Character after the Segment End Marker - this is incorrect.
+Please Pad all Segments to 150 Characters long.

 ___